top of page

 Collaboration with Industry

+NanoTRIZ supports industry and institutional partners through flexible research and innovation engagement models.
+Depending on the challenge, this may include a focused Rapid Innovation Sprint for early feasibility assessment or a deeper Sponsored Research Track for structured problem framing, technical analysis, solution mapping, and prototype-oriented planning.
 Our approach combines TRIZ-informed problem solving, responsible AI-assisted research workflows, scientific review, and translational thinking to help partners clarify technical bottlenecks, compare solution pathways, reduce avoidable trial-and-error, and develop evidence-based R&D roadmaps.
 Project scope, confidentiality, intellectual property, deliverables, timelines, and commercial terms are defined in a separate written agreement before work begins.
-Where relevant, Australian companies may consider whether eligible R&D activities and expenditure qualify for the Australian R&D Tax Incentive, subject to independent professional advice and applicable registration and claim requirements.
+Where relevant, Australian companies may seek independent professional advice on whether eligible R&D activities and expenditure may qualify for the Australian R&D Tax Incentive, subject to applicable registration, eligibility, record-keeping, and claim requirements.